Catlin Gabel School: Student competition activities

 Catlin Gabel has a long history of science research competition success.
 Over the years, many students have placed highly in competitions such as the Intel Science Talent Search, the Siemens Competition, the Davidson Fellows Scholarship, and the Intel International Science and Engineering Fair.
 As of 2023, school review website Niche ranks Catlin Gabel as the number one overall private high school and number one best high school for STEM in the state of Oregon.

 Since 2005, Catlin Gabel has operated a team called "The Flaming Chickens".
-The team competed in the FIRST Robotics Competition and qualified for the FIRST Championships Competition almost every year since its inception.
+The team competes in the FIRST Robotics Competition as FRC Team 1540 and qualified for the FIRST Championships Competition almost every year since its inception.
 In 2020, Tiffany Toh, a member of The Flaming Chickens, was named one of ten Dean's List winners at the FIRST Robotics World award ceremony out of more than 90,000 students.

 A team of five Catlin Gabel students won the 2019 BPA Regional Science Bowl out of 114 regional teams, a win that sent them to the Department of Energy National Science Bowl in Washington, D.C., later that same year.

 Catlin Gabel has been a successful participant in the Oregon Mock Trial competition, and has often gone to the national competition.

 Since the founding of its chess club, Catlin's Varsity Chess Team has taken 1st in the Oregon High School Chess Team Association Championships three years in a row.